dalzell35/alexa-node-server/README.md

 certificate files, and AWS user id.

 ##A Note on awsUser & Moving From Development
-Also mention aws user and other val.
-Need to use the user object in prod.
-As dev only accessible to you, can limit to being from your account
-Add a note about trigger names and how they map to this app
+Whilst the skill is in dev mode, we have used the aws.user.userId field to validate access to the endpoint.
+When you update the config file with your own userId, it prevents any other alexa function or user from using the application, which is great in dev.<br/>However once you get to production, you would be advised to replace this with a check and lookup against your own user database, so others can actually use your skill too!
+<br/><br/>
+You can find your aws user id by triggering a sample call from the aws alexa console, and grab your id from the request content it generates

 # Need More Help with NodeJS Applications?
-More information about a basic nodeJS app can be found via another *shameless plug* tutorial i've written, located at:<br/>
+More information about a basic nodeJS app can be found via another (*shameless plug*) tutorial i've written, located at:<br/>
 http://peterbelcher.com/super-simple-app-api-using-nodejs/